Mexico: Dissident groups protest against gentrification in Oaxaca

 The gentrification process in Oaxaca

-“The issue of gentrification has been warned about for years.
-But this was the first time society took to the streets to protest.
-It's a citizen demand, because we feel the urgency more and more,” a member of one of the groups that called for the protest-calenda explained to Presentes.
-For safety reasons, given police harassment, he prefers to remain anonymous.
+“The issue of gentrification has been brewing for years.
+But this was the first time that society took to the streets to protest.
+It’s a citizen demand, because we feel the urgency more and more,” explains a member of one of the collectives that organized the protest, who prefers to remain anonymous for safety reasons due to police harassment.

-“Although the pandemic slowed things down a bit, we're now seeing waves of tourists coming,” he adds.
-“We're especially concerned about the people who come to live in Oaxaca, and how their presence displaces people from Oaxaca to the outskirts.
-We simply can't compete with the dollars or the salaries they have to afford a living.
-And the displacement of Oaxacans is because in the center of Oaxaca we can no longer afford even a house.
-In the outskirts of the city, life is more precarious in terms of services.
-Right now, there's a serious problem with water and garbage disposal.”
+“While the pandemic slowed things down a bit, we’re now seeing waves of tourists,” he adds.
+“We’re especially concerned about the people who come to live in Oaxaca, and how their presence displaces locals to the outskirts.
+We simply can’t compete with the dollars or the salaries they earn to make ends meet.
+And the displacement of Oaxacans is because in downtown Oaxaca we can no longer afford even housing.
+Life in the city’s outskirts is even more precarious in terms of services.
+Right now, there’s a serious problem with water and garbage.”.

-In this article , housing rights lawyer Carla Escoffié commented that there are no public housing policies in Mexico because housing is viewed as a market object, not a necessity or a right.
+In this article , Carla Escoffié, a lawyer specializing in housing law, commented that in Mexico there are no public housing policies because housing is seen as a market commodity, not as a need and a right.

 The high cost of housing

-In addition to the housing issue, the people we interviewed for this article explain that in downtown Oaxaca, we can already see cafes, galleries, luxury hotels, and even signs in English.
-And the cost of living is increasing.
-This is even evident in the rising food prices and the disappearance of spaces that were once accessible to Oaxacans.
+In addition to the housing issue, the people we consulted for this article explained that downtown Oaxaca now features cafes, galleries, upscale hotels, and even signs in English.
+They also noted that the cost of living is rising, evident in the increased food prices and the disappearance of spaces that were once accessible to Oaxacans.

-“We see this wave of gentrification coming from the government.
-It also comes from the state, as they remove migrants, precisely from the idea that the city shouldn't be filled with migrants and racialized people.
-The state is carrying out a kind of whitewashing, persecution, and harassment that isn't new to the collectives that do community work with these populations in the city's public spaces,” adds Lencholx.
+“We see that this wave of gentrification originates from the government.
+It also comes from the State when they remove migrants, precisely because of this idea that the city shouldn't be full of migrants and racialized people.
+The State is carrying out a whitening, a persecution and harassment that is not new to the collectives that do community work with these populations in the city's public spaces,” Lencholx adds.

 Photos: Juan Elman